espruino/BangleApps/apps/sleeplog/README.md

 # Sleep Log

-This app logs and displays the four following states:
+This app logs and displays the following states:
-_unknown, not worn, awake, sleeping_
+- sleepling status: _unknown, not worn, awake, light sleep, deep sleep_
+- consecutive sleep status: _unknown, not consecutive, consecutive_

 It is using the built in movement calculation to decide your sleeping state.
-To detect if you are wearing the watch the internal heartrate sensor is used, except while charging.
-In this case it is always assumed that you are not weraing the watch.
+While charging it is assumed that you are not wearing the watch and if the status changes to _deep sleep_ the internal heartrate sensor is used to detect if you are wearing the watch.

 ````diff
 -+-                             -+-